luiscript/react-native-osc/README.md

 //create an event emiter sending the native osc module as parameter const eventEmitter = new NativeEventEmitter(osc);

-var portIn = 9999;

 //subscribe to GotMessage event to receive OSC messages eventEmitter.addListener('GotMessage', (oscMessage) => {
   console.log("message: ", oscMessage);
 });

+var portIn = 9999;

+//iOS can listen to specific "/adress/", leave it emtpy to listen to all var addressToListen = "";

-//create the osc server to start listeing to OSC messages osc.createServer(portIn);
+// to start listening to OSC messages (iOS): osc.createServer(addressToListen, portIn);

+// Android:
+osc.createServer(portIn)

 //to receive OSC messages your client should be addressing your device IP address
 ```